samarth-shrivastava/Restaurant_responsive/responsive-website-restaurant-main/README.md

 - Includes a dark & light theme.
 - Developed first with the Mobile First methodology, then for desktop.
 - Compatible with all mobile devices and with a beautiful and pleasant user interface.

+##To take a glance, run index.html through Live Server in VS Code